 By Rockett Graphics, this 17.5″ tall option is the perfect backpack for any teen pursuing fine art.
 Plus, Societ 6 backpacks support indecent artists themselves, and get great reviews for quality,

-Since teens are raiding their Gen X parents’ closets these days, we think this retro 90s Jumpman Logo bag will be a hit with sports fans.
+Since teens are raiding their Gen X parents’ closets these days, we think this retro 90s Jumpman Logo bag will be a hit with hoops fans.

-One more option we love for a simple, hard-working backpack for older teens is this highly-rated, durable nylon laptop backpack from Away Bags.
-You get what you pay for her, though it’s definitely spendy so pick a color they won’t outgrow for a long time.
+One more option we recommend if you need a simple, hard-working backpack for older teens: this highly-rated, durable nylon laptop backpack from Away Bags.
+You get what you pay for here, and it’s definitely spendy.
+So pick a color they won’t outgrow for a long time and prepare to pass along to younger siblings.

-If your teen wants a backpack that’s simple, no-fuss, and really durable, LL Bean backpacks are a winner.
-And hey, if you want to up the “cool” factor, ours cover logos with patches to make it their own.
+If your teen wants a backpack that’s simple, no-fuss, and truly durable, LL Bean backpacks are a perennial winner.
+And hey, if you want to up the “cool” factor, our kids cover the logos with patches to make it their own.

-This unusual sling style bag is big enough for your manga fan’s notebooks and an iPad.
+This funky sling style bag is big enough for your manga fan’s notebooks and an iPad.
 So if your teen travels light it’s a good fit.
-But they’ll have to make do with last year’s bag for a little while, because this one is on preorder until October.
+It’s expected to ship by mid-July, or you can pick one up at a store near you.